Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Introduction

 In many causal studies, interest extends beyond estimating the total effect of an intervention or treatment (such as education) on an outcome (such as health) to understanding the causal mechanisms through which the effect operates, such as hypothesized peer effects in schools or potential education-induced changes in health behavior.
 Causal mediation analysis aims to disentangle the indirect effect of a treatment, mediated by one or more intermediate variables (mediators), from the direct effect of the treatment on the outcome that does not operate through these mediators.
 In particular, researchers may be interested in determining whether a direct effect exists at all after accounting for observed mediators.
 The absence of a direct effect implies that the treatment effect is fully mediated.

 A common approach in empirical studies to test for the absence of a direct effect is to estimate an outcome regression on the treatment and assess whether the treatment coefficient becomes approximately zero (and statistically insignificant) once the mediators are included as explanatory variables.
-However, this test is generally invalid when mediators are endogenous - that is, when unobserved confounders jointly affect both the mediator and the outcome.
+However, this test is generally invalid when mediators are endogenous, that is, when unobserved confounders jointly affect both the mediator and the outcome.
 In such cases, controlling for mediators can introduce spurious associations between the treatment and the outcome due to collider bias or post-treatment selection bias, as for instance discussed in \citet{RoGr92}.
-This problem arises even when the treatment is randomly assigned and leads to biased estimation of the direct effect.
+This problem, which motivates an alternative testing approach proposed by \citet{kwon2024testing} and outlined further below, arises even when the treatment is randomly assigned and leads to biased estimation of the direct effect.
 As also noted by \citet{acharya2016explaining}, naively controlling for endogenous mediators does not permit valid inference about the presence or absence of direct effects unless both the treatment and the mediators are exogenous, at least conditional on observed covariates.

 While testing whether the treatment effect is zero after including mediators cannot be used to establish full mediation based on the treatment effect alone, this paper demonstrates that it can be used to jointly test for full mediation and specific exogeneity conditions.
 More precisely, we consider a causal model with a treatment that is randomly assigned, at least conditional on observed covariates.
 We show that tests of the conditional independence between treatment and outcome, conditional on the mediators and possibly additional covariates to control for mediator-outcome confounding, permit the joint testing of two conditions: (i) the absence of a direct treatment effect on the outcome (i.e., full mediation), and (ii) the identifiability of the indirect effects operating through the mediators.
-In a second step, we extend the framework to non-randomly assigned treatments.
-We demonstrate that, in this case, our conditional independence test still permits verification of full mediation.
-However, it no longer permits testing the identifiability of causal mechanisms.
-The reason is that while our test is informative about mediator-outcome confounding, it is not informative about treatment-mediator confounding (conditional on covariates).
-The latter must be ruled out by assumption (and can be ruled out by design under treatment randomization) for the identification of causal mechanisms.